nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list all tasks
 2. System shows a list of tasks
 3. User request to set reminder for specific task in the list
-4. System set reminder for the selected task and display action successful message Use case ends
+4. System set reminder for the selected task and display action successful message<br>
+Use case ends

 **Extension**